opendatahub-io/opendatahub-community/sig-ml-ops/README.md

 **Members**:

-The members of the SIG establish new subprojects, decommission existing subprojects, and resolve cross-subproject technical issues and decisions
+The members of these teams within the SIG establish new subprojects, decommission existing subprojects, and resolve cross-subproject technical issues and decisions

+* Data Science Pipelines
-* Dharmit Dalvi
+* Model Serving
-* Giulio Frasca
+* AI Explainability

-* Ricardo Martinelli de Oliveira
+_#TODO: Link to GitHub Teams once created_

 **Contact:**